savochkin/PokerHandKata/README.md

 ---

 **Ready to start?
-Begin with studying Use Case 1, then implement Task 2!** 🚀
+Begin with Task 1 to understand the complete implementation!** 🚀